FavBoladale/University-Academic-Records-Database/README.md

 ### Why `SET XACT_ABORT ON` in the ETL master procedure?

 `SET XACT_ABORT ON` means any run-time error automatically rolls back the entire transaction.
-Without it, a partial failure in the middle of an ETL run could leave the DW in an inconsistent state with some dimensions loaded but not others.
+Without it, a partial failure in the middle of an ETL run could leave the DW in an inconsistent state, with some dimensions loaded but not others.
 Pairing this with `BEGIN TRY / BEGIN CATCH` gives precise error capture with clean rollback.

 ### Why enforce business rules at the database layer?